WHEELER COUNTY BLUEGRASS FESTIVAL, FOSSIL, OR

 Picture

-Carol, Dana, and Laura, former members of Misty River, will be hosting the “Slow Jam” Workshop, scheduled for Friday and Saturday at the shaded backyard of the Hyatt House.
+Carol Harley will be hosting the “Slow Jam” Workshop, scheduled for Friday and Saturday at the shaded backyard of the Hyatt House.
 The workshop has become a cornerstone of the festival, beloved by beginners and seasoned musicians alike.
 It fosters a shared appreciation for the rich traditions of Bluegrass and Old-Time music while encouraging participants to explore their own musical creativity.
 Attendees often remark on the camaraderie and sense of community that the slow jam inspires, making it a highlight of the event year after year.

 Jay Bowerman continually emphasizes the importance of making the festival family-oriented, offering educational workshops for all ages.
 Jay’s mother, Barbara, wanted the event to be FREE and funded it till her death in 2010.
 At the slow jam, participants will receive a spiral-bound book of songs and other useful documents.
-All acoustic instruments are welcome.

 Wheeler County Bluegrass Festival